-The MME in Data and Decision Science offers a comprehensive program of core courses in machine learning, mathematical and heuristic optimization and data-driven decision making.
+M.Sc.
+Data Analytics and Decision Science (DDS) offers a comprehensive program of core courses in machine learning, mathematical and heuristic optimization and data-driven decision making.
 These courses are accompanied by a wide range of elective courses offering deep-dives into specific application areas.
 Our courses combine demanding and cutting-edge research with practical projects and challenges.
 We continuously review and expand the set of electives to cover the latest trends and stay abreast of technological change.

 The two-year full-time program consists of seven key building blocks, some of which can be customized to meet your individual needs and interests.
 You may also enrol in a German language course at no extra cost.

 DDS Essentials (10 CP to be completed in semester 1): The “DDS Essentials” consist of two courses that cover and refresh relevant essentials in mathematics, statistics, algorithms and data structures.
 These modules lay the foundation to participate successfully in the core courses in Data Analytics and Decision Science, as well as in some of the application areas and specializations.

 Data Analytics (10 CP to be completed in semester 1 and 2): The block “Data Analytics” consists of three modules.
 The module “Predictive Modeling” covers the fundamentals in data handling and data quality issues, predictive modeling and validation of business- and use- cases, as well as evaluation of predictions.
 The course “Machine Learning” will focus on the fundamentals and cutting edge developments in machine and deep learning.